leverdeterre/shakeMyApps-appScan-blog/_posts/2022-09-26-schemes-database.md

-On September 2022, AppScan Database contains **5665 Apps**, we compiled the App declared public **schemes** to illustrate the problems and the schemes usage.
+On September 2022, AppScan database contains **5665 Apps**, we compiled the App declared public **schemes** to illustrate the problems and the schemes usage.

 ## Some metrics about our iOS Schemes database